KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 ### Conflict in the lab

-**It\'s Inevitable:** We all have different backgrounds, work styles, and approaches.
-Disagreements are bound to happen, and that\'s okay.
+**It's Inevitable:** We all have different backgrounds, work styles, and approaches.
+Disagreements are bound to happen, and that's okay.

 **Focus on Solutions:** The key is to focus on finding solutions rather than dwelling on the problem itself.
 Approach conflict as an opportunity to learn from each other and improve communication.

-**Diversity is a Strength:** Remember the our lab thrives on the unique perspectives and skills each team member brings.
+**Diversity is a Strength:** Remember that our lab thrives on the unique perspectives and skills each team member brings.
 Embrace these differences and see them as assets to overcome challenges and achieve better results.